ryanw-mobile/compose-pager-demo/README.md

 ## Just download and run it!

 This project was created using Android Studio Giraffe | 2022.3.1 Canary 11.
 You will need to have Java 17 to run it in that case.

+## Some final words

+I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
+There might have room for improvement.
+Feel free to optimise everything here to meet your needs. 🙂

+I hope those who worked with me remember my meal deals contact list. 🙂